The most beautiful natural landscapes from Peru

 On the Amazon River, sunsets and sunrises take on a new dimension, with dream-like hues and mysterious silhouettes.
 At this hour, the mythical nature of the endless rainforest manifests itself– the seductive Peruvian Amazon breathes life into the cryptic shadows that stand black against the ruddy tint of the Amazonian sky.

-According to legend, Lake Titicaca was the birthplace of the great Inca Empire, and perhaps its proximity to the sky gave it this mystical nature that would later make it the cradle of the greatest civilisation in the Americas.
+According to legend, Lake Titicaca was the birthplace of the great Inca Empire, and perhaps its proximity to the sky gave it this mystical nature that would later make it the cradle of the greatest civilization in the Americas.
 The azure waters of Titicaca, the world’s highest navigable lake, mirror the fleecy clouds of the incomparable sky above Puno.
 Its incredible floating islands, like Taquile, Amantaní and Uros, lend a surreal feel to this beautiful and historic place that can refresh our senses.

 Lake Titicaca, Puno